 The marble alcove originating from the early Byzantine period when it was possibly a setting for a statue of some sort.
 The recess in the floor underneath the dome is the purported Cradle of Jesus, this alcove is arched in shape and refined at it's borders in the shape of a conch shell, (1 x 1.60 meters).
 Above the "cradle" is a dome supported by four marble pillars.

-Stairs leading to the south-eastern chamber (grill in upper left) commonly known as the Maqam e Maryam Place of the Virgin Mary inside the el-Marwani Mosque.
+Stairs leading to the south-eastern chamber (grill in upper left) commonly known as the Maqam e Maryam Oratory of the Virgin Mary inside the el-Marwani Mosque.
 This is a small room containing a domed cavity in the floor, according to the tradition this is the site of cradle of Jesus, where Mary placed him at the age of 40 days.
+This episode is mentioned in the Gospel according to Luke (Luke 2:23–24).
+The small chamber has three windows made of stained glass, overlooking Kidron Vallery.